 Newer vehicle models may have safety features that are even more advanced than these.
 However, safety features must work as they should if they will save a life or prevent serious injury.
 When a safety-related product is defective, this may not be the case.

-Whatever the specific defect that played a role in your accident, an Arlington manufacturer defect accident lawyer may be able to bring a case for compensation on behalf of you or a loved one.
-Call in the Strong Arm by calling Loncar Lyon Jenkins today at (877) 239-4878.
+Whatever the specific defect that played a role in your accident, an Arlington manufacturer defect accident lawyer may be able to bring a case for fair compensation on behalf of you or a loved one.

 A Manufacturer Could Owe You Compensation

-If you or a loved one was injured because a vehicle or part manufacturer’s product was defective in some way, then they may owe you compensation.
-A lawyer may be able to make this case for you or a loved one.
+If you or a loved one was injured because a vehicle or auto part manufacturer’s product was defective in some way, then they may owe you compensation.
+A personal injury lawyer may be able to make this case for you or a loved one.

-In order to show that a manufacturer is liable for your losses, your lawyer may:
+In order to show that a defective product is responsible for your losses, your lawyer may:

 - Show that the part in question did malfunction in some way